lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/debuggers.md

 ![DDT Main Window](misc/ddt-main-window.png)

--   Commercial tool of Arm shipped as "Forge" together with MAP profiler
--   Intuitive graphical user interface
--   Great support for parallel applications
+-   Intuitive graphical user interface and great support for parallel applications
 -   We have 1024 licences, so many user can use this tool for parallel debugging
--   Don't expect that debugging an MPI program with 100ths of process will work without problems
+-   Don't expect that debugging an MPI program with 100ths of process will always work without problems
     -   The more processes and nodes involved, the higher is the probability for timeouts or other problems
     -   Debug with as few processes as required to reproduce the bug you